 2. Do cut golf balls have urethane covering?

 The Cut DC, Cut Blue, and Cut Grey come with urethane coverings.
 These balls are firm and offer great flight compared to those in the same segment.

-The construction of Cut blue is more firmer than that of the Cut grey.
-Softer feel in the Cut Grey allows it to spin more.
+The construction of Cut Blue is more firmer than that of Cut Grey.
+The softer feel in the Cut Grey allows it to spin more.

 Knowing the manufacturers of golf balls is essential, as it will give you an idea of their quality.
 The Cut golf balls are manufactured with true craftsmanship by people with years of experience.

 The design and the technology used are reliable enough, which will help you make an accurate decision about buying Cut golf balls.